ten1ser/dcnitro/README.md

 - **Improved Detection**: Automatically detects giveaway messages and joins by reacting.
 - **Prize Notifications**: Sends webhook notifications and attempts to DM the giveaway creator if you win.
 - **Better Prize Extraction**: Uses enhanced logic to accurately extract and display the giveaway prize.
+- **DM Giveaway Host**: Automatically sends a direct message to the giveaway host when a giveaway is won, by fetching the original giveaway message and notifying mentioned users.

    ![Giveaway Sniped Webhook Notify](https://github.com/kubaam/Discord-Giveaway-and-Nitro-Sniper-Selfbot/blob/main/assets/gwsniped.png)